 I trust you enjoyed your first fresh slice of inspiration straight from the Big Apple?
 In part 2 of this 4-part style guide, I’ll be getting under the skin of the Manhattan look, showing you how to choose the right colours, walls, floors and accessories.

 In part 1, I introduced you to the Manhattan bathroom and explained the different styles and elements which combine to create this refined look.
-Here's a quick reminder:
+For a quick reminder, watch the video above.

 The confident use of colour, especially darker shades, is key to making the Manhattan look work.
 Whilst you may be more used to a light or neutral palette, darker interiors are the big design trend of the moment.
 Done well, it’ll do wondrous things for your home.
 Let’s see how best to achieve your colours, finishes, walls, floors and accessories.